 How I go about ranking the classic Sonic games

 I love Sonic for three major factors.
 The beautiful graphics, the sense of speed and momentum, and the rockin’ soundtracks!
 The actual platforming, while serviceable, doesn’t ever quite approach the glory of the Mario or Donkey Kong series for me.
-So those three aspects have the biggest impact on how much fun I’m having!
+So those three aspects have the biggest impact on how much fun I’m having.

 6. Sonic the Hedgehog 1

-As I mentioned in my Genesis nostalgia post, I’ll never forget the first time I turned on this game on my brand new Sega Genesis.
+I’ll never forget the first time I turned on this game on my brand new Sega Genesis.
 Green Hill Zone was absolute revelation, especially coming from the NES library.
 It was gorgeous, the music was atmospheric and catchy, and Sonic could go so fast!
 All three acts are basically huge playgrounds to experiment and enjoy Sonic’s moveset at your own pace.
 It’s wonderful, and I’d argue all these feelings still hold true today.

 But then there’s…the rest of the game.
 Once the Green Hill nostalgia fades, you quickly recognize some pretty dated gameplay elements compared to the later Sonic entries.
 Sonic has no spin dash and thus trouble quickly picking up speed.
 There’s way too much sluggish and frustrating platforming in the later zones.
 The special stages are clunky and difficult, and Labyrinth Zone is the stuff of nightmares.
 But hey, at least Star Light Zone is still wonderful!
-I’ll often enter the level skip code just to play through it again, since it’s all about that sweet speed and has amazing music and atmosphere!
+I’ll often enter the level skip code just to play through it again, since it’s all about that sweet speed and has amazing music and atmosphere.
 Overall, the original Sonic still has charm, but it’s just not as enjoyable as later entries.

 5. Sonic CD

 I only recently *finally* finished this game!
 I’ve never owned a Sega CD, so I downloaded the re-release done by Christian Whitehead in 2011 on my Apple TV and played using my XBox One controller.
 And I was surprised to see how much Sonic CD does well all these years later!
-The graphics are quite stunningly and bursting with color (I do love bright colors in my games and game accessories!).
+The graphics are quite stunning and bursting with color (I do love bright colors in my games and game accessories).
 The time travel mechanics are a neat idea (I’m a sucker for a good time-traveling tale like Chrono Trigger).
 I thought it was so cool to see each zone in the past, present, and either a “good” or “bad” future.
 And while the US soundtrack is just fine, the Japanese soundtrack is freaking amazing! (you can toggle each in the 2011 version of the game).
 It was way ahead of its time and reminds me much more of Streets of Rage than Sonic.
 Plus the special stages where you destroy UFOs in a 3D space, while a bit tricky to control, are innovative and fun!

 So what holds Sonic CD back?